Our Committee

 Vice-Chairperson

 Olivia Roberts is a proud Wirlomin lady.
 She has broad shoulders and a big heart, having worked for decades in Aboriginal health throughout the Great Southern region.
 Orphaned at 10, she has grown up with a strong kinship with extended family who have instilled the importance of heritage, culture, family values and respect for others.
 Olivia has been an executive board member for the South West Aboriginal Land and Sea Council, Aboriginal Legal Services, Southern Aboriginal Corporation, The Aboriginal and Torres Strait Islander Commission and National Aboriginal and Torres Strait Islander Women’s Alliance.
+In 2024 Olivia was named Albany’s Senior Citizen of the Year.

 Mary Gimondo